List of Trinity Blood characters: Kaya Syokka

 Given the codename, Gypsy Queen, Sister Kaya is a valuable member of the AX.
 Known for her loyalty to Caterina and the Church, she despises all vampires and believes that she is doing the right thing by killing them.
 She is one of the youngest members of the AX, and is first mentioned by Abel, as the leader of the investigation in Barcelona.
 After Noelle's death, she is placed in charge of recovering the body, and the data that she was able to obtain prior to the destruction of the city.
-Sister Kaya fights using fans, and aided Father Wordsworth in killing Kaspar von Neumann by burning him to death.
+Sister Kaya fights using fans, and aided Father Wordsworth in killing Kaspar von Neumann by burning her to death.

 The Department of Inquisition

 The Inquisitorial Department is composed of a group of elite fighters who see themselves as soldiers of God.
 They carry out the Vatican's will under the orders of Cardinal Francesco.
 Their first mandate is the elimination of all vampires.
 The members of the Inquisition are known to resort to extreme methods to carry out their orders, and have clashed with Cardinal Caterina's Deputy Enforcers.
 It is said that many of the Inquisitors are singled out by the church at a young age, and conditioned to despise anything that goes against the authority and beliefs of the Catholic Church.
 Because of these violent tendencies, they are also known as the "Fangs of the Church" as mentioned by the AX.